carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 ---
-title: "Metagenomic Cloud services"
+title: "Metagenomic Cloud Services"
 teaching: 5
 exercises: 15
 questions:
-- "What does it mean cloud services"
+- "What does cloud services mean?"
 - "How can I share and preview my metagenomic data?"
 objectives:
 - "Explore our data in a metagenomic web server."
-- "Log in by command line in metagenomic remote machine."
+- "Log in by command line in a metagenomic remote machine."
-- "Understand differences between command line and web servers"
+- "Understand differences between command line and web servers."
 keypoints:
 - "There are metagenomic cloud services."
-- "MgRAST is a metagenomic web server."
+- "MG-RAST is a metagenomic web server."
 - "AWS is a computer cloud that contain some bioinformatic instances."
-- "In web services data van be shared and visualized"
+- "In web services data can be shared and visualized."
-- "Command line metagenomic workflows can be personalized"
+- "Command line metagenomic workflows can be personalized."

 ---